The Excessive Fear of Stairs or Slopes

 Write It Down

-Write down how you feel after every attempt.
+Write down how you feel after each attempt.
 Each experience will get you closer to removing your phobia.
 If you still feel anxious, try talking to someone you trust.
 Ask your family physician if they could suggest a therapist who has experience in treating phobias.

 Getting Professional Help